 - Crushed red pepper flakes (optional)

-- 3 tbsp chopped green onion (for garnish)
+- 3 tbsp chopped green onion or cilantro (for garnish)

 - Begin by heating a large skillet to medium high heat.
 Coat with cooking oil.

 - Mix together the chicken breast chunks and cornstarch (or arrowroot) so the chicken pieces are completely coated.
 Toss in the skillet.
 Cook for about 5 minutes until chicken is browned, but not cooked through.

 - Make the sauce.
 In a small bowl, mix together soy sauce, hoisin, vinegar, sriracha, oil, chicken broth, sugar, and garlic cloves.